russelljadams/intercept37/README.md

 > *"The ships hung in the sky in much the same way that bricks don't."*
 > *These tools hang in your network in much the same way that firewalls wish they wouldn't.*

-Five independent, LLM-first offensive security tools.
+LLM-first offensive security tools.
 Each installs separately, has zero cross-dependencies, and speaks fluent JSON.

 ---